Welcome to Dee’s Corner!

 - NO TWO FOODS ARE THE SAME - The food your bird is fed is more important than most people realize.
 It is strongly recommended to continue the diet your bird has been fed before you received it for at least the first 30 days before slowly weaning them onto a new food of your choice.
 Abruptly changing the food any bird eats can make them very stressed and even sick.
 No bird should ever be fed a diet of seed only.
 This causes serious vitamin deficiencies, health issues and diseases.
 The Finch Farm lists the recommended foods on each one of our bird pages.

 - CAGE STYLE AND PLACEMENT - There are many beautiful cages on the market today but not all are well suited for live birds.
 Antique and vintage cages are often shaped in a way that causes your bird to be stressed, as these cages are usually made with paint or materials that are toxic to a bird, if it decides to nibble on the rungs of the cage.
 Round cages are my biggest pet peeve when it comes to cage styles.
 Birds need a cage with corners to feel secure and safe, especially birds that are brand new to your home.
 Cages should always be positioned against at least one wall, and corner placements are even better!
 A cage should never be placed in front of or next to a window or mirror.
 Even the most intelligent birds don’t understand that mirrors and windows are actually solid objects, and placing their cage in front or next to either of these makes birds feel vulnerable and stressed.
+You can read more in depth about my cage recommendations in our blog titled What Cage Should I Choose for My Pet Bird?

 - TO FLY OR NOT TO FLY - As an Avian Behavioral Consultant and Trainer, I always recommend customers have their new bird’s wings clipped prior to receiving them.
 The process is painless and discourages young birds from flying.
 The pros of wing clipping outweigh the cons.
 Safety precautions must be considered when your bird is flighted.
 Stove tops, windows, mirrors, open doors, and open toilets are just some of the hazards in every home environment.
 The entire bonding process is made so much easier if your bird is clipped before you receive it.
 If you purchased a parent raised bird, it is even more important to understand the different approach that needs to be taken if you choose to have a fully flighted bird at home.
 Don’t worry!
 Your bird’s flight feathers grow back during their next molt, which is usually within 6 months.